-From poetry to song, and from sculpture to short stories, the extraordinary range of human culture offers rich possibilities for study.
+From poetry to song, and from sculpture to revolution, the extraordinary range of human culture offers rich possibilities for study.

-This broad and absorbing course develops a deep understanding of the world we live in and how we got here, covering a fascinating variety of perspectives, periods and subjects - including art history, classical studies, creative writing, English language and English literature, history, modern languages, music, philosophy and religious studies.
+This broad and absorbing course develops a deep understanding of the world we live in and how we got here, covering a fascinating variety of perspectives, periods and subjects including art history, classical studies, creative writing, English language and English literature, history, modern languages, music, philosophy and religious studies.

-- ---Study a wide range of subjects and specialise in one or two disciplines. - Learn how to approach the arts from an academic perspective, construct an argument, and communicate your ideas effectively.
+- Study a broad range of subjects and specialise in one or two disciplines. - Learn how to approach the arts from an academic perspective, construct an argument and communicate your ideas effectively. - Develop your skills of critical thinking, analysis and working independently, which are highly valued by employers.

-- Develop your skills of critical thinking, analysis, and working independently, which are highly valued by employers. - Study subjects that are relevant to a variety of careers, such as advertising, education, legal work, and journalism.
+Relevant to a wide range of careers, such as advertising, education, legal work, and journalism.